Collectors Club of Chicago: Awards

 CCC Robert Pratt Award.
 The CCC Pratt Award is named for Col. Robert H. Pratt, the pre-eminent Newfoundland stamp and postal history collector, researcher, and author.
 The award consists of a $US1,000 honorarium awarded annually in its entirety to one or more author(s) for articles or other publications related to the philately of Newfoundland as judged by the CCC Pratt Award Committee.

 Landmarked Clubhouse

-In a letter to the Club dated August 29, 1967, CCC member Richard McPherren Cabeen and his wife, Blema, formally offered the Collectors Club of Chicago their stately four-level brownstone home, located in Chicago's "Gold Coast" area.
+In a letter to the Club dated August 29, 1967, CCC member Richard McPherren Cabeen and his wife, Blema, formally offered the Collectors Club of Chicago their four-level brownstone home in Chicago's "Gold Coast" area.
 On September 13, 1967, at a special meeting of the CCC Board of Directors, the Cabeen house gift was accepted.

-The Cabeen House at 1029 N. Dearborn St. attained a Chicago Landmark Status on July 10, 2002 as part of the Washington Square Historic District and achieved listing on the United States National Register of Historic Places on 21 August 2003.
+The Cabeen House at 1029 N. Dearborn St. attained a Chicago Landmark Status on July 10, 2002, as part of the Washington Square Historic District and was listed on the United States National Register of Historic Places on 21 August 2003.

-The Cabeen House hosts monthly social and general meetings for its members, accompanied by formal dinners and invited guest speakers.